 We love them and get really attached to them, and it’s so important for us to keep them safe.
 But often we don’t know about potential dangers for our cats that exist within our own homes.
 In this article, I will list the common household things that could potentially harm your cat or get them into an accident.

-Unfortunately, I myself have lost a cat to an awful accident, and the topic is sadly quite close to my heart.
+Unfortunately, I have lost a cat to an awful accident, and the topic is sadly quite close to my heart.
 I want to help other cat owners to prevent accidents and keep their kitties safe and happy.

 What can be dangerous to your Siberian cat in your house?

-All cats are born athletes, and your Siberian is no exception.
+All cats are born athletes, and your Siberian cat is no exception.
 All cats, including Siberians, love heights.
 If you often happen to find you Siberian on top of the fridge, you know what I mean.
 Those kitty antiques are sure a cause of lots of laughs but do keep an eye on your cat’s safety.
 Even though cats have nine lives (or they act like they do) and even though they always land on their feet (or they act like they do), accidents still can happen and it’s your job to watch out.

 Don’t let your cat get onto unprotected windows or anywhere where they can fall off from onto the ground.
 If your apartment is in a high-rise building or at the 2nd story of the house, keep your windows closed or set up protective screens.
 Don’t let your cats get out onto the balcony – they will want to get up high onto the railing and can slip and fall off.